-You must have heard it a thousand times – "you’re vegan, be careful to get enough calcium!".
-Well we’re going to turn this on its head and look at some of the problems with calcium from dairy.
-All calcium is not created equal, and bone health is about more than just calcium!
+You must have heard it a thousand times – “you’re vegan, be careful to get enough calcium!”
+But bone health is about more than just calcium!

-Milk contains a protein called casein and this has been found to cause inflammation in the intestines.
+Cows’ milk contains a protein called casein which is associated with increased inflammation in the intestines.
 Once the delicate gut lining becomes damaged and inflamed, we have a harder time absorbing the vitamins and minerals in our food – including calcium and magnesium.